skandar9/neoma/README.md

 The project includes contributions from multiple authors and editors Web application, a publishing company that specializes in publishing scientific research papers, articles, and journals

+I have developed an admin control panel using the Material Dashboard template and created APIs to provide data to the frontend side.

 > :warning: **Warning:** This contents below ↓ contains just parts of my code.
 >                        You can access my full project files by clone it from my GitLab repository